Introduction – Ireland’s “Magnificent” Seven

 The Rotunda “Round Room” concert building (Ambassador) in Parnell Square, Dublin is still extant today.
 Sadly, despite the incredible history associated with the venue it is virtually derelict (2008).
 However, it has been declared a historic conservation building.

-If so, considerations should be given to creating a permanent educational graphic display within the Library featuring the unique classical musical history that occurred within its walls and the people who performed there— among whom were some of Ireland’s most renowned early composers and performers such as:
+The unique classical musical history that occurred within its walls and the people who performed there— among whom were some of Ireland’s most renowned early composers and performers such as:

 John Field, Michael Kelly, Michael W. Balfe, W. Vincent Wallace, Phillip Cogan, Catherine Hayes, and the eminent Irish cellist, Samuel Pigott with his unique 1721 Stradivarius cello (later known as the ‘Piatti’ cello; now owned by Mexican, Carlos Prieto).
 Pigott was also the founder of Pigott’s music shops in Dublin.